While I was researching about miracles in the Bible I stumbled upon the two prophets Elijah and Elisha and the difference of their miracles.

 Elijah was a prophet to the people of Israel in the time of King Ahab.
 Because of Ahab’s wife, Jezebel – a priestess to Baal – prophets of God were persecuted and killed in Israel.

-In that time it was Elijah who asked God in a dramatic confrontation with Ahab’s prophets of Baal to let fire come down on the altar.
+At that time it was Elijah who asked God in a dramatic confrontation with Ahab’s prophets of Baal to let fire come down on the altar.
 This then led to the slaughter of the 450 prophets of Baal.

 There was another occasion in which King Ahaziah, Ahab’s son, sent for Elijah but because of disrespect for him as a man of God, Elijah asked God to let fire rain down on the messengers.
 102 people died by fire from heaven that day.